breigo/playground-58w4djk5/markdowns/filter-without-linq.md

 You have to implement a new filter method for that. 😠😠😠

 Or is there a more flexible way?
-What if we could pass our expression to the filter method before as function pointer or delegate?
+What if we could pass our expression to the filter method in some way?

-Luckily, whe have a delegate type called `System.Func<>`.